Olive Garden Logo

 The Olive Garden Logo 1982

 The company’s work started with a text logo.
 It was semi-coherent handwritten lettering, with only the first letters in the words “Olive” and “Garden” at a minimum distance.
 The rest had tight but smooth transitions.
-The article “the” was on the top line, and the main name of the restaurant chain was on the bottom line.
-The symbols were thick and careless as if written in a fit of emotion—however, as befits a purely Italian manner.
+The article “the” was at the top, and the restaurant chain’s main name was at the bottom.
+The symbols were thick and careless as if written in a fit of emotion; however, as befits a purely Italian manner.

 1989 – 1998